cburggie/CBD2/README.md

 * Fire Mastery also gives passive fire pierce
 * Lightning Mastery also gives passive lightning pierce
-* Energy Shield now synergizes with itself instead of Telekinesis
+* Energy Shield's synergy now comes from energy shield's level (including bonuses) and is capped at 75%
 * Chain Lightning has higher base damage (similar base damage to lightning, but worse synergies)